zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 The definition of multiple *mdr* models in the *pair_style* is currently not supported.
 Similarly, the *mdr* model cannot be combined with a different normal model in the *pair_style*.
-Phyiscally this means that only one homogenous collection of particles governed by a single *mdr* model is allowed.
+Physically this means that only one homogenous collection of particles governed by a single *mdr* model is allowed.

 The *mdr* model currently only supports *fix wall/gran/region*, not